 The High Holy Days are a time for joy, reflection, introspection, prayer, learning, and re-connection.

 S’LICHOT, a Hebrew word meaning “forgiveness,” ushers in the holiday season.
 It is a beautiful service that takes place just prior to Rosh Hashanah.
 Lit only by candlelight, it is a spiritually-uplifting time, as each of us prepares for the High Holy Days.

 ROSH HASHANAH (“Head of the Year”) is the celebration of the Jewish New Year, observed on the first day of the Hebrew month of Tishrei.
 It marks the beginning of a ten-day period of prayer and self-examination.
 With emphasis on happiness and humility, special customs observed on Rosh Hashanah include: the sounding of the shofar, using round challah, and eating apples and honey (and other sweet foods) for a sweet new year.

 YOM KIPPUR is the “Day of Atonement” and refers to the annual Jewish observance of fasting, prayer, and repentance.
 This is considered to be the holiest day in the Jewish calendar.
 The Yom Kippur fast enables us to put aside our physical desires and to concentrate on our spiritual needs through prayer, repentance, and self-improvement.
 It is customary in the days before Yom Kippur for Jews to seek out friends and family whom they have wronged and to personally ask for their forgiveness.

 We invite you to share the spirit, joy, and wisdom of Rosh Hashanah and Yom Kippur with us at Congregation Bene Shalom.
 Come hear the blowing of the shofar, and join our congregational family for a spiritually meaningful High Holy Day experience.

-Please contact the Temple office by calling 847.677.3330 to place names in the Book of Remembrance, for ticket information, and for a list of dates and times of services and programs.
+Please contact the Temple office by calling 847.677.3330 to place names in the Virtual Book of Remembrance.

 Holidays and Festivals